 Did you know that 70% of FKD dogs who have gone missing or run away have done so under the care of someone other than their family?
 The remaining 30% were a result of not having the proper safety measures in place.

 Dogs can back out of collars, contort out of harnesses, and take off running on a whim causing you to lose your grip on the leash.
-Everyone who ever lost a dog probably thought it would never happen to them, until it did.
+Everyone who ever lost a dog probably thought it would never happen to them until it did.
 Losing a furry family member is a very scary experience, and not all are recovered.
 With the rise of pet theft cases and the coyote population in urban areas, the unthinkable is always a possibility.
-Save both your dog and yourself the stress of going missing by being proactive!
+Save both your dog and yourself the stress of going missing by being proactive.

-- Although your pup maybe well-adjusted with you, taking direction from another “leader” may be a slower process.
+- Although your pup may be well-adjusted with you, taking direction from another “leader” may be a slower process.
 Take the time to meet with and build your dog’s relationship with the potential caregiver before your scheduled trip.
 This is especially important if your dog takes time to warm up to new people and requires slow introductions.

-Safety in the care of others:
+Safety in the Care of Others

 - Ensure everyone is well informed of all safety needs.
 Does the sound of a leaf blower scare your dog?
 Is your dog nervous in busy areas?
 Not too fond of other dogs on leash?
-These are all things your caregiver should be aware of, so they can make adjustments to the environment to be as stress free as possible.
+These are all things your caregiver should be aware of, so they can make adjustments to the environment to be as stress-free as possible.

 - Harness?
 Check.
 ID tag?
 Check.
 Handsfree leash?
 Check.
 It may sound excessive, but better safe than sorry!
 Don’t trust their cute faces.
-We’ve seen it all – 40lb dogs squeezing through a 6 inch space, dashing off at an opportune time when owners are distracted, or wiggling out of a supposed “escape proof” harness.
+We’ve seen it all – 40lb dogs squeezing through a 6-inch space, dashing off at an opportune time when owners are distracted, or wiggling out of a supposed “escape-proof” harness.
 Dogs can give Houdini a run for his money!

-- The hands free leash is worry free.
-When your dog is securely attached to your waist you have an extra measure of security and peace of mind you wont lose hold of the leash when picking up poop or similar situations.
+- The hands-free leash is worry-free.
+When your dog is securely attached to your waist you have an extra measure of security and peace of mind you won’t lose hold of the leash when picking up poop or similar situations.
 Using the 2 leash system also helps counter the weight of pullers and offers more control for those who are not leashed trained and walk in zig zags.

-Safety in the home: (with you and with others!)
+Safety in the Home (with You and with Others!)

 - Install baby gates and barriers near main doorways.
 It only takes a second for a dog to dash out!
 There are many “no screw” options that don’t require you to drill holes into the wall.
-This is an especially good option for sitters, as you have piece of mind and they don’t have to make drastic changes to their home.
+This is an especially good option for sitters, as you have peace of mind and they don’t have to make drastic changes to their home.
 Playpens are also great options for smaller breeds.